hwdsl2/docker-ipsec-vpn-server/README.md

 **Note:** In your `env` file, DO NOT put `""` or `''` around values, or add space around `=`.
 DO NOT use these special characters within values: `\ " '`.
 A secure IPsec PSK should consist of at least 20 random characters.

-Advanced users can enable IKEv2 when using this image.
+It is recommended to enable IKEv2 when using this image.
 This mode has improvements over IPsec/L2TP and IPsec/XAuth ("Cisco IPsec"), and does not require an IPsec PSK, username or password.
 Read more [here](https://github.com/hwdsl2/setup-ipsec-vpn/blob/master/docs/ikev2-howto.md).
 To enable IKEv2, add this line to your `env` file:

 ```
 VPN_SETUP_IKEV2=yes